Which? testing reveals two new Don’t Buy cars – Which? News

 Latest new car reviews

-Two estate cars are going head to head, competing for over £30,000 of your money.
-The Volvo V90 joins the XC90 SUV and S90 saloon at the top of Volvo’s range and it shares both of those cars stunning looks.
+Two estate cars are going head to head, competing for more than £30,000 of your money.
+The Volvo V90 joins the XC90 SUV and S90 saloon at the top of Volvo’s range and it shares both of those cars’ stunning looks.

 The VW Passat GTE Estate is a plug-in hybrid version of the standard Passat Estate.
 While it isn’t as handsome as the V90, it could be cheaper to run – depending on where you drive and whether you can charge it regularly.

-In round two of our motoring battle royale, we have two city cars – the Ford KA+ and the Suzuki Ignis.
-Small they may be, but both are still four door and the Ignis even has a four-wheel-drive option.
+In round two of our motoring battle royale, we have two city cars – the Ford Ka+ and the Suzuki Ignis.
+Small they may be, but both have four doors, and the Ignis even has a four-wheel-drive option.

 Finally we have the 124 Spider, Fiat’s convertible roadster.
 Will it be a better option than the Mazda MX-5 – which it’s based on – for pure driving fun?